SignalFlagZ/sd-webui-civbrowser/README.md

 ### v2.8
 - You can now search using keywords, usernames, and tags at the same time.
 - Searching for Favorites on Civitai.
+- Some model information can now be collapsed and hidden.
+Works in modern browsers.
 ### v2.7
 - Update of option acquisitions due to API response change.
 #### v2.7.5